Schema๐Ÿ”—

 task = Entrypoint(TaskType, deprecation_reason="Use something else.")

 You can add directives to the Entrypoint by providing them using the directives argument.
+The directive must be usable in the FIELD_DEFINITION location.

 from graphql import DirectiveLocation